-Dashed line denoted sales based upon old standard.
+Dashed line denoted sales based upon 2002 standard.

-Figure 3-3: CAC Sales, Percent of ENERGY STAR Qualified Units by Utility
+Figure 3-3: CAC Sales, Percent of ENERGY STAR Qualified Units by Utility Service Area

 Table 3-3 illustrates state-level data for the market share of ENERGY STAR qualified CAC units both annually and by quarter.
-Additionally, Table 3-4 shows the same data broken out by utility/region.
+ENERGY STAR qualified CAC units had an average market share of 32.6% during 2002 but only 7.0% throughout 2003.
+Shares increased to 11.2% in 2004.
+The increase in 2004 is at least partly attributable to a new distributor added to the 2004 panel that sells a larger proportion of higher efficiency units than the others.
+Table 3-4 shows the same data broken out by utility/region.